gpang98/Challenge9_sql-challenge/README.md

 # Challenge9_sql-challenge

-The codes below are taken from lecture notes and ChatGPT.
+The codes used are taken from lecture notes and ChatGPT.

 The following was done to accomplish the required tasks:
 1. Data Modelling